Joshua-Medvinsky/Forta-Bots-Repository/README.md

 ## Description

-This agent detects when a swap is made on Uniswap V3 pools
+This bot detects when a swap is made on Uniswap V3 pools

 ## Supported Chains